-- Forgetting to include all nontaxable household income on your Homestead Credit Refund (for Homeowners) and Renter Property Tax Refund return (Form M1PR) — such as Social Security, welfare or disability payments.
+- Forgetting to include all nontaxable household income on your Homestead Credit Refund (for Homeowners) and Renter Property Tax Refund return (Form M1PR) — such as Social Security, government program payments or disability payments.

 What information do I need for an audit?

 We may examine your income, deductions, credits and any other information we feel is necessary to review.
 Among the documents we might need are receipts, cancelled checks, 1099 forms and other books, papers or records that we need to complete the audit.